Skip to main content

 What I Learned

 The scoring model itself was the easier part.
-The real complexity was in the data pipeline — handling corporate actions, rate limits, stale data detection, and making the nightly scrape resilient enough to run unattended.
-Event-driven architecture (small chained jobs instead of one long process) was the key to reliability at scale.
+The real complexity was in the data pipeline, handling corporate actions, rate limits, stale data detection, and making the nightly ingestion resilient enough to run unattended.
+Event-driven architecture, using small chained jobs instead of one long process, was the key to reliability at scale.